dggluz/parmenides/README.md

 ### Type inference

-It's important to mention that all the contracts are _typed_ and TypeScript with prevent errors if the parameters are incorrect and will inferere the output:
+It's important to mention that all the contracts are _typed_ and TypeScript will prevent errors if the parameters are incorrect and will infer the output:

 ```typescript
 import { str, num, objOf } from 'parmenides';